How does it work?

 Many of these countries are eager to develop and improve their education systems but just don’t have the budgets to do so.
 LMICs can afford to borrow for education, but not at commercial rates.
 IFFEd is designed to address this critical need.
 By maximising scarce donor resources in an unprecedented way, IFFEd allows donors to better meet the financing needs of LMICs, without having to reduce allocations to low-income countries or for humanitarian crises.

-IFFEd provides a new, affordable stream of finance that will result in millions more young people going to school and acquiring the knowledge and skills they need for future work.
+IFFEd provides a new, affordable stream of finance that will result in millions more young people going to school and acquiring the knowledge and skills they need to learn, earn, and thrive.

 infographic

 The IFFEd mechanism – a mixture of direct grants and guarantees – is a game-changer that can multiply scarce donor resources up to seven times across its guarantee and grant windows combined.
-It harnesses the power of the existing multilateral development banks (MDBs), such as the African Development Bank and the Asian Development Bank, and does not create new parallel structures.
+It harnesses the power of the existing multilateral development banks (MDBs), such as the Asian Development Bank and the African Development Bank, and does not create new parallel structures.

 IFFEd uses donor guarantees to provide a new form of portfolio guarantee to MDBs.
 This allows them to raise additional financing in capital markets and provide funding to countries for education.
 For every $1 in guarantees, donors only need to provide $0.15 in cash as paid-in capital, with the remaining $0.85 in the form of a commitment to disburse should loans not be repaid.
 For every $1 of the portfolio guarantee provided through IFFEd, MDBs are able to provide an additional $4 in financing to LMICs.This means $0.15 paid-in capital triggers $4 in MDB lending – a 27x leverage.
 Just $40 million in paid-in capital mobilizes $1 billion in new financing.